 sudo apt-get update

-macOS is used by developers, but we are not officially supporting any pre-built packages at this time.
+macOS is used by developers and is not officially supporting any pre-built packages.

-Please instead use the Docker instructions below or you may build from source.
+Instead, use the Docker instructions or build from source.

 Build from source

-If you're running another Linux distro or some version of macOS, you can try building Mina from source code.
-Please note that other operating systems haven't been tested thoroughly, and may have issues.
-Feel free to share any logs and get troubleshooting help in the Discord server.
+Other operating systems haven't been tested thoroughly and might have issues.
+You can share logs and get troubleshooting help in the Mina Protocol Discord server.

-If you are running a firewall, you should allow traffic on TCP port 8302.
-Additionally, unless the
+If you are running a firewall, you must allow traffic on TCP port 8302.

--external-ip YOUR_IP flag is provided, the daemon will use HTTPS (443) and HTTP (80) to try and determine its own IP address.
+-external-ip YOUR_IP flag is provided, the daemon uses HTTPS (443) and HTTP (80) to determine its own IP address.

-You may need to configure your router's port forwarding to allow inbound traffic to the following ports through your external IP address.
+Enable port forwarding on your router to allow inbound traffic to the following ports through your external IP address:

-- Optionally to use the GraphQL service, expose
+- To use the GraphQL service, expose TCP port

-Now that you've installed Mina and configured your network, let's move on to the next step generating a keypair.
+Now that you've installed mina and configured your network, you can move on to the next step: generating a keypair.